 I could not have predicted that my good friend’s encouragement would have more of an impact today (months later) than the night he gave it to me.
 I came to realize that the connections I was so thirsty for were around me, I had just been so damaged by previous ones that any new connection had a hell of an obstacle course to run through before they got passed my cynical scrutiny and reached my trust again.
 I’m talking a Super Aggro Crag gamut of obstacles.
 Apprehension and despair flowed through me.
 I am surely no free-lemonade stand now, but I’m letting the right people in again.
 First and foremost, however, I had to learn how to let God in again.

 Ok, so enough of the serious stuff!
 Here are the pros and cons to having a man bun and why I did it.

 I just felt like it.
 I have a spontaneous side and sometimes just need a change of pace.
 It was also a trendy thing to do, though I’m not saying I regret it.
 I’m not sure if it was worse than the bowl cut from the 90s but hey, whatever, it was a fun ride.
+Plus, I was always in love with Aaron Gillespie’s golden locks and that whole metal trend.
 Finally, I was tired of the strange predicaments I kept encountering during my previous relationships and wanted to genuinely find a girl who interested in who I am over how I look.
 After much of what I’ve been through I wanted nothing to do with any superficial anymore.
 Now I know that sounds sly and putting people through single-blind experiments is probably not a healthy life-long habit, but It wasn’t like I gave up hygiene for that time.
 Besides, some girls liked it more, while others passionately opposed it and I was fine with that.